raselneck/kyoob/readme.md

 ------------

 The terminal is the equivalent of every other game's console, except I couldn't call it "Console" because of `System.Console`.
-Currently it automatically prints out the current FPS and the average number of chunks drawn in one second as well as the average amount of time it took to draw said chunks.

-You can also enter commands into the console by pressing the tilde (~) key while running the engine, and you can bind commands using `Terminal.AddCommand`.
+You can enter commands into the console by pressing the tilde (~) key while running, and you can bind commands using `Terminal.AddCommand`.
 All you need to do is give it an object name, a function name, and a callback (which is any method that returns nothing and takes in an array of strings as the only parameter).

 Currently, commands are parsed in the following format:
 ```
 OBJECT.FUNCTION PARAM [PARAM ...]
 ```
-Where each parameter is separated by a space.
-(Strings are not yet supported.)
+Where each parameter is separated by a space. ("Strings" are not yet supported.)

 Some built-in methods:
-* `terminal.hide` hides the terminal's output, but still allows commands to be entered.
+* `terminal.hide` hides the terminal's output.
 * `terminal.show` shows the terminal's output.
-* `camera.getpos` prints out the camera's position.
+* `camera.pos` prints out the camera's position.
-* `camera.setpos X Y Z` sets the camera's position.
+* `camera.move X Y Z` moves the camera to [X,Y,Z].
-* `camera.index` prints the camera's world index.
+* `world.seed` gets the world's seed.
+* `world.reseed VALUE` sets the world's seed.
 * `world.reload` reloads the current world.

 License